MiRoDS/DataScience_Project2/README.md

 The 3 folders app, data, and model must be copied to a server which runs Flask and Python with the following Python packages: NLTK, RE, SQLAlchemy, Numpy, Pandas, and scikit-learn.

 ## 2. Project Motivation
 The project shows how typical data science pipelines can be applied using the example of disaster message classification.
-At first, an ETL pipeline is used to gather data from two sources (disaster messages and corresponding category classifications), combines them and stores them in a database.
+At first, an ETL pipeline is used to gather data from two sources (disaster messages and corresponding category classifications), combines them, and stores them in a database.
 Subsequently, the data is loaded into a second pipeline which performs some natural language processing on disaster messages before a Machine Learning model is created and trained.
 The stored model is then incorporated into a Flask web app.
 Here, users can enter their own messages which are then classified according to the 36 categories.

 ## 3. File Description
 The project has the following structure: